German transport firms turn offshore headache into profits

 Offshore wind currently accounts for less than 2 percent of global installed wind turbine capacity, but that share is expected to rise to about 10 percent by 2020, driven by the global push for more green power, says global industry association GWEC.

 About 90 percent of all offshore capacity comes from Europe, with Britain, Denmark, the Netherlands and Germany the top four players, data from industry association EWEA shows.
 The North and Baltic seas provide excellent conditions for wind farms, and Europe is ahead of the pack in providing government incentives to the industry.
-The region is also home to some of the world’s biggest wind turbine makers, such as Denmark’s Vestas (VWS.CO), Gamesa GAM.MC and Siemens (SIEGn.DE).
+The region is also home to some of the world’s biggest wind turbine makers, such as Denmark’s Vestas, Gamesa and Siemens.

 “Order books are looking very, very strong, and they could become stronger.
 We think 2015/2016 is the sweet spot for wind installations when the bulk of offshore products will come online,” said Colm O‘Connor, a fund manager at Kleinwort Benson.